okamgnienie/taco-hemingway--marmur/en.md

 - I do not know, I'll see...
 Do you have maybe charger for this phone...

-- No. We encourage guests to not useing technology
+- No. We encourage guests to not use technology

 - Great